dannychu1108/datasci_223/exercises/4-classification/final_submission/README.md

+## By Danny Chu, Hyelee Kim, and Morgan O'Connor

 ## Classify all symbols
 Here, the outcome is the categorical variables without orders (a total of 62 outcomes).
 Therefore, we need to generate a model that predicts different values using the image data.